Initially set for 2020 but delayed by coronavirus, the Jakarta E-Prix is set to finally take place in 2022 on streets around the Indonesia capital.

-New for 2020, the Jakarta E-Prix takes place on a temporary circuit in the heart of Indonesia's capital, circling the famous National Monument.
+The temporary circuit sits in in the heart of Jakarta, circling the famous National Monument.
 It will be the first FIA-sanctioned race in the country since the A1 GP in 2006 and the first-ever to be administered directly by the world governing body of motorsport.

-Details of the circuit have emerged in dribs and drabs, though the latest circuit plan (dated October 2019) reveal that Tilke GmBH, the favoured track designer for Formula One, is in charge of coming up with the new course for the all-electric racers.
-It will be Tilke's first ground up Formula E circuit design.
+Details of the circuit have emerged in dribs and drabs, though the latest circuit plan (dated October 2019) revealed that Tilke GmBH, the favoured track designer for Formula One, was in charge of coming up with the new course for the all-electric racers.
+It is Tilke's first ground up Formula E circuit design.

 Backdrop to the event will be the National Monument itself, a giant obelisk built to commemorate Indonesian independence from the Netherlands.
 Merdeka Square is the centre of some of the most important government buildings.
 The north side is dominated by the Merdeka Palace, once the home of the Dutch Governor Generals, which now also houses the office of the President and the Cabinet.